carbon-language/carbon-lang/llvm/docs/TableGen/ProgRef.rst

 ``!subst(``\ *target*\ ``,`` *repl*\ ``,`` *value*\ ``)``
     This operator replaces all occurrences of the *target* in the *value* with the *repl* and produces the resulting value.
-For strings, this is straightforward.
+The *value* can be a string, in which case substring substitution is performed.

-    If the arguments are record names, the function produces the *repl* record if the *target* record name equals the *value* record name; otherwise it produces the *value*.
+    The *value* can be a record name, in which case the operator produces the *repl* record if the *target* record name equals the *value* record name; otherwise it produces the *value*.